A high sensitivity tool for geophysical applications: A geometrically locked Ring Laser Gyroscope: Discussion of the experimental results

 \section{Discussion of the experimental results}

 We compared Sagnac signal of two 2-days long runs, recorded respectively with and without the active stabilization of the diagonals, in slightly different environmental condition.
-The raw data were in both cases reduced for backscattering.
+In both cases, the raw data were corrected to remove the backscattering contributions.
 For the run without stabilization, we obtained a mean Sagnac frequency value of 184.1593~Hz with a standard deviation of 0.0734~Hz, while for the locked diagonals run, we find a mean Sagnac frequency value of 184.1327~Hz with a standard deviation of 0.0536~Hz.
 Moreover, in locked condition no data point were lost in the whole run, while in the free running case it was necessary to discard the 26\% of the data.

 The efficacy of the stabilization is further demonstrated in Fig. \ref{Allan} that shows the Allan plot of the Sagnac frequency relative to a 14 days long locked run.
 No data were discarded and the Allan is certainly affected by the environmental disturbances produced by the everyday activity.
 At high frequency the signal is dominated by the environment vibration noise, while it is achieved a long time stability better than $3 \times10^{-9}~$rad/s over one day.
 By comparison, we superimpose the Allan plot of a selected time interval (about two hours) in unlocked operation.
 Note that also in the best condition of the free running mode it was possible to acquire a continuous set of data without spikes or jumps for no more than two or three hours.